mattparker/lamplight-phpclient/docs/referral.md

 Custom referral fields can also be added, where they have been set to be updatable in the system admin section.
 To add custom field values, send the field name (with spaces replaced by underscores) and valid data.

+Lamplight will not create profiles for the attendee or referrer if they do not already exist: you may need to do this first.

 The return data will be the ID of the record created: